New report by UK Community Foundations examines the impact of the pandemic on voluntary and community sector and local communities

 - Using recommendations from organisations that received funding from UKCF’s BAME Infrastructure Fund, the report also sets out the practical steps that funders can take to ensure that their systems and processes are inclusive and accessible to BAME-led VCSOs.

-South Yorkshire Community Foundation’s Ruth Willis is quoted in the report, talking about the impact the pandemic has had on community groups, their fears about closure and decreased capacity
+South Yorkshire Community Foundation’s Ruth Willis, quoted in the report, talking about the impact the pandemic has had on community groups, their fears about closure and decreased capacity